johnathanachen/BEW-1.2/theater-reservations/readme.md

 ## How to Use This API

--- api.domain.com/theater
+-- api.domain.com/theaters
 There is a DB called theaters

--- api.domain.com/theater/{id}
+-- api.domain.com/theaters/{id}
 theaters.findOne({_id: theaterId});
 ^ Is used to find a specific sessions in the session table

--- api.domain.com/session
+-- api.domain.com/sessions
 There is a DB called sessions

--- api.domain.com/session/{id}
+-- api.domain.com/sessions/{id}
 sessions.find({_id: sessionId});
 ^ Is used to find a specific sessions in the session table

+-- api.domain.com/carts/{id}
+db.getSisterDB("booking").carts;
+^ There is a DB called Carts